 Block Guidelines for TSPR Buildings

-- For a building with 50,000 ft2 building with 48,500 ft2 of office space, and 1,200 ft2 of retail space, 2 separate blocks are not required since the retail space is 3% of the GFA and is less than 2,000 ft2.
-The retail portion may be analyzed as office (unless one of the exceptions listed below applies).
+- For a 50,000 ft2 building with 48,500 ft2 of office space, and 1,200 ft2 of retail space, 2 separate blocks are not required since the retail space is 3% of the GFA and is less than 2,000 ft2.
+The retail portion may be analyzed as Office (unless one of the exceptions listed below applies).

 - The portion of the building is served by different HVAC systems.
 Each block can be served by only one type of HVAC system (DOAS systems can be added as ventilation systems along with a primary heating and cooling system to each block; see DOAS systems for details).
 Therefore, a single block shall be created for each unique HVAC system and use type combination.
 Multiple HVAC units of the same type may be represented in one block.
 Guidance for entering efficiencies for multiple HVAC systems is provided in the Plants, Air Handler and Zone Equipment sections.
 See also 'Atriums and Corridors'.

-- The building footprint cannot be simplified by the available basic footprint shapes: rectangle, L shape, H shape, U shape or T shape (see block inputs).
+- The building footprint cannot be simplified by the available basic footprint shapes: rectangle, L shape, H shape, U shape or T shape (see block inputs for details).

 - The building has both above grade and below grade floors.
 Each block can include either above grade or below grade floors.
 For buildings with both above grade and below grade floors, separate blocks should be created for each.
 For buildings with floors partially above grade and partially below grade, if the total wall area of the floor(s) in consideration is greater than or equal to 50 percent above grade, then it should be simulated as a completely above grade block, otherwise it should be simulated as a below grade block.

 - The building has walls with different fenestration types.
 Each wall on a façade of a block shall have similar vertical fenestration.
-Each wall on a façade of a block shall have similar vertical fenestration.
 The product of the proposed design U-factor times the area of windows (UA) on each façade of a given floor cannot differ by more than 15 percent of the average UA for that façade in each block.
-The product of the proposed design SHGC times the area of windows (USHGC) on each façade of a given floor cannot differ by more than 15 percent of the average USHGC for that façade in each block.
-If the conditions specified in the WSEC are not met, then additional blocks shall be created consisting of floors with similar fenestration.
+The product of the proposed design SHGC times the area of windows (SHGC-A) on each façade of a given floor cannot differ by more than 15 percent of the average SHGC-A for that façade in each block.
+If either of these conditions are not met, additional blocks shall be created consisting of floors with similar fenestration.

-For a building model with multiple blocks, the blocks should be configured together to have the same adjacencies as the actual building design.
+For a building model with multiple blocks, the blocks should be configured together to have the same adjacency as the actual building design.

 Create a New Block